 So I went on a few holidays, wild times, kind of 18-30 type of thing.
 Drank myself shit-faced and shagged myself sore for two weeks at a time, then came back and fended off all the texts and emails from women I’d been stupid enough to give my real details to in a drunken stupor.
-More than one tried to convince me I’d asked her to marry her, and one tried to convince me she was pregnant.
+More than one tried to convince me I’d asked her to marry me, and one tried to convince me she was pregnant.

 That terrified me, and it took a lot of driving to and from Canterbury, where she lived, before she finally confessed she’d made it up.
 Breathing a long, deep sigh of relief, I swore off fuckfest holidays and took myself down to Devon to spend a week with Jay and his new wife Beth, in the hope that the change of scene would reset me.